folsomcp/specpolFlow/docs-jb/Tutorials/3b-MaskUI_Tutorial.md

 :align: center
 ```

 The line depth fitting routine can struggle with heavily blended lines.
-Fitting blended lines is not a fully degenerate problem, but it can ambiguous how much of the depth to assign to which line.
+Fitting blended lines is usually not a fully degenerate problem, but it can ambiguous how much of the depth to assign to which line.
 This can cause the wrong line to be made strong or weak, and it can even cause depths to become negative!

 :::{note}
 Fitting depths for lines with virtually the same wavelength can be fully degenerate.
 In this case, the fitting routine will automatically exclude the weaker line from the mask so that fitting can proceed.